GalaxyViewer/GalaxyViewer/ReadMe.md

 To build the Android version, you need:

 - **Android Studio** (for SDK management and device emulation)
-- **Android SDK version 34** (required by the project)
+- **Android SDK version 36** (required by the project)
+- **Java SDK 21**

+Note: If you are on Arch Linux, the aur package is missing the workload for Android.
+You will need to install the dotnet SDK manually as mentioned above.

 #### Steps:

 1. Download and install [Android Studio](https://developer.android.com/studio).
-2. Use the SDK Manager in Android Studio to install **Android SDK Platform 34**.
+2. Use the SDK Manager in Android Studio to install **Android SDK Platform 36**.
 3. Make sure your `ANDROID_HOME` environment variable is set, or let Android Studio manage it.
 4. Run:
   ```bash
   dotnet workload install android
   ```
   to install the .NET Android workload.
+(May require sudo privileges.)

-Install the .NET things for android, wasm, etc. if you want to build for those platforms.
+Be sure to install the .NET things for android, wasm, etc. if you want to build for those platforms.
 `dotnet workload install android`, `dotnet workload install wasm-tools`, etc.

 Run `dotnet build` to build the project.